MetNetComp/DeepGDel/README.md

 ### Quick Run on e_coli_core Model

-We provide two scripts to run example tests on the e_coli_core model with DeepGDel and the baseline method:
+We provide three scripts to run example tests on the e_coli_core model with DeepGDel and two baseline methods:

 -  `quick_run_DeepGDel.py`: predicting gene deletion strategies with DeepGDel on e_coli_core model.
+-  `quick_run_baseline_BPM.py`: predicting gene deletion strategies with the baseline method (BPM) on e_coli_core model.
--  `quick_run_baseline.py`: predicting gene deletion strategies with the baseline method on e_coli_core model.
+-  `quick_run_baseline_DNN.py`: predicting gene deletion strategies with the baseline method (DNN) on e_coli_core model.

 You can run the test scripts (which default to running computations on the CPU) using the following commands: